k3rn3lpanicc/ccc-demo/README.md

 #### Privacy Protection

 - **A-ratio** (percentage voting for A) is only revealed when `total_votes % 5 == 0`
+- **A-funds-ratio** (percentage of funds on A) is also revealed at the same intervals
 - This prevents identifying individual votes from ratio changes
 - Provides batch transparency while maintaining voter privacy
+- Historical data is tracked and visualized in real-time chart

 #### Settlement